shrimpza/units-api/README.md

-# Unit API
+# Units API

-Unit of measure conversion API, based on the work done by [Units API for Drupal](https://www.drupal.org/project/unitsapi), though decoupled from Drupal and usable as a hosted service as well as a PHP library.
+Units of measure conversion API, based on the work done by [Units API for Drupal](https://www.drupal.org/project/unitsapi), though decoupled from Drupal and usable as a hosted service as well as a PHP library.